 Budget: Located in the centre of the city, only 5 minutes to walk to the nearest Christmas Mark and the European parliament is 10 min by tram.
 Ciarus Hostel features 4 berth rooms with ensuite for families.
 Featuring bike hire, travel desk, restaurant and bar.

-If you prefer a home away from home-style accommodation then an AirBnB in Strasbourg is the best choice for you.
+If you prefer a home away from home-style accommodation then an apartment in Strasbourg is the best choice for you.
 There are so many options for singles, families and budget-friendly options as well.
-Check out the map below to find the perfect Strasbourg Airbnb.
+Search Airbnb or check out the map below to find the perfect Strasbourg apartment.

 How to get to Strasbourg France with teenagers